Print

 Greetings

-Expats should avoid addressing colleagues by their first names until asked to do so.
+A firm handshake is the standard greeting in professional settings.
+Expats should avoid addressing colleagues by first name unless asked to do so.
 Correct use of titles is important too.

 Dress